en

 10. The essence of existence is beyond thinking and acting.

-We are programmed to think that what we believe in, think, feel and do is all important.
+We are programmed to think that what we believe, think, feel, and do is all-important.
 That is the content of our consciousness.

-As long as we worship thinking and keep it on a pedestal there will be conflict and disorder in our minds and in the world.
-The insight that thought is not the solution, but the very tool of destruction is a shock to the brain.
+As long as we worship thinking and keep it on a pedestal, there will be conflict and disorder in our minds and in the world.
+The insight that thought is not the solution, but the very tool of destruction, is a shock to the brain.
 It does not want to see this.
-And perhaps it even cannot see it in the same way as we usually see things and thoughts.
+And perhaps it cannot even see it the same way we usually see things.

-We are invited to share a dialogue about our life and find out whether we can live in an intelligent and coherent manner.
+We are invited to engage in a dialogue about our lives and find out whether we can live in an intelligent and coherent manner.
 If we can actually share our life and mind, we will go beyond our certainties and convictions and enter the limitless.

 The ten insights mentioned here are not to be seen as steps in the path to freedom.
 Nor are they tasks to do.
-They clean the table and empty the content of consciousness so that it changes to something totally different.
+They clean the table and empty the contents of consciousness, so that it changes to something totally different.
 The crazy paradox is that only an empty mind is full, filled with existence.